 Humans are perpetually in the situation of having to discover the world from the middle outwards.
 In terms of the physical world we are somewhere in the middle of the scale range, being many orders of magnitude larger than the smallest subatomic particles which comprise the universe, and many orders of magnitude smaller than the universe itself.
 The same goes for time, where we sit somewhere in the middle between a distant beginning and a distant end.
 In the same way, we don't get to observe ourselves introspectively from the start to the end, we can only know what we know of our own development from our vague first memories at 1 or 2 years old maybe, until the point we are at in our lives right now.

-This is unfortunate, because we are curious beings who want to know, but it is a reality.
+This lack of grounding is unfortunate, because we are curious beings who want to know, but it is a reality.
 However, despite this, we have devised ways of looking from the middle outwards and triangulating perspectives of the world and ourselves through science and corroboration, mathematical extrapolations, and genuine introspection.
 This has yielded information that has been highly useful, it has landed us on the moon, split the atom, created artificial intelligence, and enabled us to understand the interconnectedness of the systems of which we are a part.

 We have managed all this, using only our subjective experience of the world.